-Lt.
-Governor Dan Patrick announced today the Senate committees for the 85th Legislative session.
+Speaker of the House Joe Straus announced today the House committees for the 85th Legislative session.
 Here's a look at what's changed and what's remained the same in one handy table.